jmanuel1/concat/README.md

 ### Code formatting

-Python code is formatted using [Axblack](https://github.com/axiros/axblack) through a [pre-commit](https://github.com/pre-commit/pre-commit) Git hook.
+Python code is formatted using [Ruff](https://docs.astral.sh/ruff/) through a [pre-commit](https://github.com/pre-commit/pre-commit) Git hook.
 To set this up in your clone of the repository, install the `dev` dependencies of the project (by running `pip install -e .[dev]`, for example), and then run:

     pre-commit install

-Now Axblack and pre-commit should be working!
-Whenever you commit a Python file, Axblack will be ran on that file.
-If Axblack makes formatting changes, you might need to try restaging and recommiting.
+Now Ruff and pre-commit should be working!
+Whenever you commit a Python file, Ruff will be ran on that file.
+If Ruff makes formatting changes, you might need to try restaging and recommiting.

 ### Testing